pyoungberg/docs.humio.com/content/parsers/assigning-parsers-to-ingest-tokens.md

 Then go to `Settings` -> `API Tokens` and click assign on the token that is used by the clients in question.

+{{< figure src="/pages/assign-ingest-tokens/assign-parser.png" width="80%" caption="Assigning a parser to an ingest token using the parser's settings page." >}}

 Assigning a parser to the API Token is the recommended way of specifying the parser to use for ingest since it allows you to change parser in Humio without changing the client.